Most big U.S. tech groups slip European tax net

 The OECD, which advises its mainly rich nation members on economic and tax policy, said it needed to assess how far companies in the digital economy use tactics like not creating a tax residence - or permanent establishment (PE) - in countries where they have major operations, to avoid paying tax where they do most of their business.

-The Reuters examination (see link.reuters.com/huz69t) found that 37 of the top 50 U.S. tech companies don't have a tax residence in their biggest European markets for their main businesses.
+The Reuters examination (see) found that 37 of the top 50 U.S. tech companies don’t have a tax residence in their biggest European markets for their main businesses.

 There is no suggestion any of the techniques are illegal, and those companies which responded to requests for comment said they follow the tax rules in all countries where they operate.
 Some, including Microsoft which sells software to customers across Europe from Dublin, said their arrangements were driven primarily by a desire to effectively serve customers, rather than tax reasons.